Editorial: Illegal immigrant policy oversteps boundaries

 White House officials said less-pressing cases would include illegal immigrants who have lived in the country for a long time with families, and undocumented students who came to this country when they were young.
 The DREAM Act, an acronym for Development, Relief and Education for Alien Minorities, is a legislative proposal that's been bandied about since the early 2000s, without making it into law - just one more example of Washington's failed attempts to reform U.S. immigration laws.

 Meanwhile, Arizona and its neighboring border states must continue to contend with an impasse over undocumented immigrants and the economic burdens they create.

 Arizona is richer for its Hispanic heritage.
-Despite our differences with Mexico's government, we appreciate that country's people.
 We hold in high regard the Hispanic people who lead productive lives in our communities.
 Many of our leaders in all walks of life in Arizona are of Hispanic origin.